Mind-body connection: Gut health and mental health

 Nevertheless, there’s already research to show that improving the diversity of a person’s gut microbiota through their diet can improve their mental health.

-Probiotics are a type of friendly bacteria that you can find in foods like live yoghurt, kefir, kombucha, sauerkraut and sourdough bread.
+Probiotics are a type of friendly bacteria that you can find in foods like live yoghurt, kefir, kombucha and sauerkraut.